MrHanan-dev/Chat-Gpt/README.md

 ## How can I support? 🌟

-- ⭐ Star my GitHub repo
+- ⭐ Star my GitHub repo and stay updated
 - 🛠 Create pull requests, submit bugs, suggest new features or updates